jamibillou/joblr/README.md

 - fix "you cannot edit another user's profile" message when trying to add a social profile that already belongs to another user
 - fix other flash messages
 - change logos and catchphrases in twitter/fb/li dev center
-- hide social profiles (title) from image modal if there is none
+- *fix JS image selector in image_modal*
-- protect public pages access from signed_in users
+- *protect public pages access from signed_in users*
-- add a flash to failed LinkedIn import (authentification)
+- add a flash to failed authentifications
-- manage subdomains on heroku/gandi
+- handle subdomains on Heroku
 - patch or pull LinkedIn gem so it supports skill levels
 - patch or pull carrierwave gem so it deletes files properly